peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  quiet NaN if this value is signaling NaN.

 ### Add
-    public EDecimal Add​(EDecimal otherValue)
+    public EFloat Add​(EFloat otherValue)
-Adds this object and another decimal number and returns the result.
+Adds this object and another binary float and returns the result.

 **Parameters:**